Resources for Immigrant and Refugee Families

-As significant changes in immigration policy are anticipated at the federal level, we understand the concern this has raised for many in our community.
-The purpose of this page is to help you understand your rights under the law and offer access to resources and services to support the safety and stability of your family.
+As significant changes in immigration policy are enacted at the federal level, we understand and share the concerns of many in our community.
+The purpose of this page is to provide information about your rights under the law and resources aimed at supporting the safety and stability of your family.

 Know Your Rights